EarthDEM

 Current Release

-For both strips and mosaics, an Esri shapefile is available as an index (footprint polygons), compatible with most GIS software.
+For both strips and mosaics, vector datasets are available as an index (footprint polygons), compatible with most GIS software.
 Unlike the REMA and ArcticDEM datasets, download links are not included as an attribute.
-Data will be available for download (after eligibility verification) through the NASA Smallsat Data Explorer.
+Data will be available for download (after eligibility verification) through the NASA CSDA Satellite Data Explorer.

 EarthDEM Strips